Blogging for Businesses: Overcoming the 3 Biggest Challenges

 When creating blog content, search engine optimization (SEO) should be carefully considered, and ideally, keyword research should be conducted in advance so that the search terms are used in the title, post, and meta description.
 Many times, a little bit of research can make a massive difference as subtle variances in keyword selection will impact if that post is found by readers via Google or not.

 Once the post is published, there needs to be a complete plan for what platforms the content is shared on, if it’s shared via email and so on.
-Don’t make the mistake of sharing a post once and then assuming it’s been seen.
+Don’t make the common blogging for business mistake of sharing a post once and then assuming it’s been seen.
 Your audience is increasingly distracted, and you’ll need ways to capture their attention so they read the post.

 The second part of the puzzle for your blog posts is creating content that people want to read.
 We’ve touched on buyer personas earlier in this post, but it’s worth repeating that the more we know about our customers and what they want from us, the more likely they’ll be to consume our content.

 Beyond aligning the content with buyer personas, pay attention to the readability and quality of your posts.
 You can have amazing content, but if it’s hard to consume, readers won’t stick with it and instead be on their way to checking out the newest cat meme.
 You can make your content easier to consume by using subheads, bullets, short paragraphs, and cutting the jargon.